55+ Retirement Communities in DICKINSON County, MI

 Pines

-Those elderly adults who require assistance with everyday tasks and desire a retirement community in Kingsford, Michigan should consider His Lane St. Afc.
-It can provide retirement living to a total of 6 residents.
-His Lane St. Afc helps with daily tasks such as shower, getting dressed, help moving around and other nursing care as needed.
-It offers amenities like personal care services and 24-hour cafe.
+Those senior citizens who need help with everyday tasks and want a home for retirees in Kingsford, Michigan should consider Pines.
+It can house a total of 8 residents.
+Pines assists with daily tasks such as shower, getting dressed, moving from one place to another and other nursing care as required.
+It includes amenities like daily activities assistance and dietary menu for diabetics.

 Frequently Asked Questions About Retirement Homes and Communities in Dickinson County, MI